alirezag/difference-target-propagation/README.md

 ## How to

-run on CPU:
+To run on CPU:

    th diff_traget_prop_v3.lua

-run on GPU:
+To run on GPU:

    th diff_traget_prop_v3.lua -gpu 1

-generate plots:
+To generate plots:

    gnuplot gnu_script.gnu